Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Related Work

 \section{Related Work}

 HTR has evolved from traditional pattern recognition methods to deep learning approaches.
 Early systems were based on RNNs and the CTC framework developed by \citet{NIPS2008_66368270}, while later works combined CNNs with RNNs and CTC decoding \citep{Shi2017CRNN}.

 The advent of Tesseract OCR \citep{Smith2007Tesseract} provided a widely used baseline, albeit with limited accuracy for historical scripts.
 Recent advances in HTR have been driven by transformer-based architectures and deep learning approaches \cite{jimaging10010018}.
 TrOCR \cite{li2023trocr}, which leverages the Transformer architecture for both image understanding and wordpiece-level text generation, has shown significant improvements over traditional CNN-RNN approaches \cite{arias-etal-2023-automatic}.
 However, applying these state-of-the-art methods to low-resource historical scripts requires careful adaptation.
 Handwritten text recognition in low-resource scenarios, such as manuscripts with rare alphabets, is a challenging problem \cite{SOUIBGUI202243}.

 In addition to model architectures, recent research has focused on data augmentation for low-resource scripts \citep{Gupta2016SynthText} and the use of synthetic data to overcome the scarcity of annotated manuscripts.
 Prior studies \cite{Wigington2017, deSousaNeto2024} have also shown the value of data augmentation for HTR tasks.
-Tokenization methods, a critical component in natural language processing, have been explored extensively in the context of subword regularization \citep{Kudo2018Subword} and have shown promise in adapting language models to complex scripts.
+Tokenization methods, a critical component of natural language processing, have been extensively explored in the context of subword regularization \citep{Kudo2018Subword} and have shown promise for adapting language models to complex scripts.
 Recent studies have also examined the interplay between vision encoders and language decoders.
 For example, combinations involving Swin Transformers with BERT or GPT-2 have demonstrated promising results in text recognition tasks \citep{arias-etal-2023-automatic, koch-etal-2023-tailored, pavlopoulos-etal-2024-challenging}.
-Furthermore, novel decoding strategies such as contrastive search, adaptive contrastive search \citep{garces-arias-etal-2024-adaptive} and GUARD \cite{ding2025guardglocaluncertaintyawarerobust} have been proposed to overcome the limitations of beam search across various NLP tasks.
+Furthermore, novel decoding strategies such as contrastive search, adaptive contrastive search \citep{garces-arias-etal-2024-adaptive}, GUARD \cite{ding2025guardglocaluncertaintyawarerobust}, and Min-$k$ \cite{ding2026minksamplingdecouplingtruncation} have been proposed to overcome the limitations of beam search across various NLP tasks.